ivandustin/seeds/README.md

 I am the bread of life.

-He who comes to me shall not hunger.
+He who comes to me will never be hungry.

-And he who believes in me shall never thirst.
+And he who believes in me will never, ever be thirsty.

 ###### John 8:31-32